schwab/notetaker_ai/README.md

 # LLM Zettlekasten Notetaker
 - Generates Permanent Notes for Obsidian using the Zettelkasten method.

 This project provides an interface to an LLM for the purpose of creating notes and study guides from youtube videos and mp3.
-The general workflow is:
+## Features
 1. download the mp3 of a video's audio using yt-dlp
 2. transcribe the mp3 to text using whisper
 3. Generate a Literature note from the transcribed text using an llm and an appropriate prompt
 4. Generate a list of Permanent Note names from the Literature Note using another prompt.
 5. Generate a complete Permanent Note from the same Literature Note by specifying the Name of the Note and the Literature Note to use.
 6. Save the completed Permanent note as an md file and copy it to your obsidian or other notebook.
+7. Use redis as a vectorstore to store the transcripts as text blobs into named indexes
+8. Uses an LLM for RAG to find relevant text matches from the indexes and answer questions about the transcripts
+9. Has an a unique distance optimizer algorithm for locating the best distance matches for each query

-## Features
+## CLI Options
 - **Video**: Download mp3 versions of videos using yt-dlp.py and then transcribe the mp3's using whisper into text transcripts.
 This includes timestamps and the results are stored as a dataframe in the hdf5 file.

 - **Prompt Menu**: The [`prompt_manager.py`](command:_github.copilot.openSymbolInFile?%5B%22prompt_manager.py%22%2C%22prompt_manager.py%22%5D "prompt_manager.py") script helps manage prompts, which can be used to guide the note generation process.